Details about the delayed closing warranty are provided in the Tarion Addendum which your builder is required to attach to your purchase agreement.

 - The Purchaser’s Termination Period – If the home is not complete by the Outside Closing Date, you have a 30-day period in which to terminate the agreement.

-You may wish to use this Statement of Critical Dates calculator to help you confirm the various dates related to your home’s closing.
+You may wish to use this Statement of Critical Dates calculator to help you determine the various dates related to your home’s closing.

 Closing dates must not be “floating dates” dependent on some other event.
 They must be calendar dates or you may be entitled to terminate your purchase agreement.